kelsoncm/sc4/README.md

 # Python BRfied

-Why I create pyatalhos?
+Why I create sc4*?
 To avoid code's copy and paste.
 This are a many of code shortcuts  that I used many times.

+# sc4py

 ## Date and time